Sabrinascrib/progress-steps/README.md

 ### progress-steps
-a lil project to play around with javascript
+a little project to play around with javascript